This article looks at Why you must rely on your South African Work Ethic, but not your South African Work Experience in Australia…

 Your work ethic is the one thing that will precede you.
 Put your head down and work hard.
 Do not complain about the jobs you get to do.
 In other words, ‘Don’t be precious, mate.’

 Be willing to do what it takes.
 Volunteer for those projects that no one else wants.
 Remember that no experience is ever wasted.
 Think of it as another addition to your LinkedIn summary and experience section.
-We all had to start somewhere, and your attitude will be a major determining factor of where your journey takes you next.
+We all had to start somewhere, and your attitude will be a major determining factor in where your journey takes you next.

 While I am busy giving advice, please take special heed of the following:

-Just because someone lives overseas, it is not to say that the service he or she provides, whether it is drafting of Resume’s, assisting you with tailor-making your LinkedIn presence, or coaching you to ‘get a job’ overseas, will be relevant to the country of your choice.
-If you have decided to immigrate to Australia, use the services of people who live in Australia and who have the Australian Experience and networks in Australia will benefit you.
+Just because someone lives overseas, it is not to say that the service he or she provides, whether it is drafting of Resume, assisting you with tailor-making your LinkedIn presence, or coaching you to ‘get a job’ overseas, will be relevant to the country of your choice.
+If you have decided to immigrate to Australia, using the services of people who live in Australia and who have the Australian Experience and networks in Australia will benefit you.
 Ask for referrals, and when you receive those referrals, continue to do your research on your service providers.

-If you have read this post and you have any questions, please feel free to share, comment.
+If you have read this post and you have any questions, please feel free to share, or comment.
 If you can add ways of getting the much sought after Australian Experience and Landing a job in Australia, please add those ideas in the comments.

 #JobsInAustralia #Migratingtoaustralia #Migration